The Best Times to Post on Social Media

 There are a number of articles listing very specific posting times B2B companies see success with.
 The Huffington Post offers one such guide:

 “Twitter users are more active on their way to work and are more likely to use Twitter during school or work hours.
 For maximum retweets, post at 5 p.m., 12 p.m. and 6 p.m.
 12 p.m. and 6 p.m. also deliver higher click-through rates.
-The best days to tweet for business-to-business organizations is Monday through Friday.”
+The best days to tweet for business-to-business organizations are Monday through Friday.”

 However, just because the average B2B company has increased reach on social media by posting at these specific times, it doesn’t mean your company will too.
 In reality, there is no universal best time to post on social media because no two companies are targeting the exact same audience with the exact same social media strategy.